bitrise-io/devcenter/_articles/en/monitoring/getting-started-with-trace.md

 ## Installing Trace

 Trace works by installing the Trace SDK to your application during the Bitrise build process.
-You can do this manually on any device to test it and once you’re ready to automate your process, you can simply use our dedicated Step on Bitrise.
+You can do this manually - using CocoaPods or the Swift Package Manager - on any device to test it, and once you’re ready to automate your process, you can simply use our dedicated Step on Bitrise.

-### Installing Trace using Cocoapods

-Before adding Trace to your apps on Bitrise, try it out first.
+{% include collapse.html title="Installing Trace using Cocoapods" content="Before adding Trace to your apps on Bitrise, try it out first.
 We’ll walk you through the process using a sample app - but of course you can use any of your own repositories instead of our sample!

 In this example, we’re going to use CocoaPods to install the Trace SDK.
 Let’s see how!